yagitoshiro/TiSocketIOClient/README.md

 - Hyperloop module 1.2 or later
 - Ending poverty later
 - Curing diseases laster
-- Living in peace,lLoving with passion, and lowering the cost of cable.. later
+- Living in peace loving with passion, and lowering the cost of cable.. later